frazer-lab/cardips-ipsc-eqtl/README.md

 * `independent_lead_snvs.tsv` - This file is created by LD pruning the variants in `sig_lead_snvs_single.tsv`.
 * `independent_lead_snvs.bed` - Bed file for `independent_lead_snvs.bed`.

+#### `input_data`

+The files in this directory are created from data only available on the Frazer lab server.
+These files serve as input files throughout the project.
+Some of the files are:

+* `cnvs.tsv` - CNVs discovered between reprogrammed stem cells and blood cells.
+* `mbased_major_allele_freq.tsv` - Major allele frequency estimate (i.e. the
+percent of transcripts estimated to come from the dominantly-expressed allele) from MBASED.
+If a value is missing, that means MBASED didn't have enough variants or coverage to use the gene in that sample.
+* `mbased_p_val_ase.tsv` - ASE p-value from MBASED.
+If a value is missing, that means MBASED didn't have enough variants or coverage to use the gene in that sample.
+* `mbased_p_val_het.tsv` - ASE heterogeneous p-value from MBASED.
+This means that the gene seems to have some sort of transcript regulation where some het variants are imbalanced and others aren't.
+If a value is missing, that means MBASED didn't have enough variants or coverage to use the gene in that sample.
+* `rnaseq_metadata.tsv` - Metadata for RNA-seq samples.
+* `rsem_tpm.tsv` - RSEM TPM values for all samples used in this study.
+* `star_logs.tsv` - Contents of STAR `Log.final.out` files for all samples used
+in this study.
+* `subject_metadata.tsv` - Metadata for each subject (person) in this study.
+* `wgs_metadata.tsv` - Metadata for each WGS samples used in this study.

 ### `private_output`